studersi/test-4/tutorial-8/README.md

 For every alert, we need to write a rule exclusion and as we have seen in the previous tutorial, there are multiple options.
 It takes a bit of experience to make the right choice and very often, multiple approaches can be suitable.
 Let's look at the cheat sheet again:

 <a href="https://www.netnea.com/cms/rule-exclusion-cheatsheet-download/"><img src="/files/tutorial-7-rule-exclusion-cheatsheet_small.png" alt="Rule Exclusion CheatSheet" width="476" height="673" /></a>
+_Click to get to the download of the large version_

 Let's start with a simple case: 920273.
 We could look at this in great detail and check out all the different parameters triggering this rule.
 Depending on the security level we want to provide for our application, this would be the right approach.
 But then this is an exercise, so we will keep it simple: Let's kick this rule out completely.
 We'll opt for a startup rule (to be placed after the CRS include).